Here’s What Ree Drummond Loves to Make for Halloween

-Around Halloween, grocery store shelves are stuffed to the brim with plenty of seasonal options for you to choose from—plus, here are the best deals we could find on Halloween candy this year.
+Around Halloween, grocery store shelves are stuffed to the brim with plenty of seasonal options for you to choose from.
 Make a few different batches (and get the kids involved), experimenting with different candy color schemes, flavor profiles and more.
 There’s really no wrong way to do it!

 In fact, the best way to make this treat is to see what Halloween treats your kiddos bring home.
 They might get some fun ideas of what to do with all those fun and funky candies.

 Now that you’ve got all your ingredients, it’s time to put it all together.
 Simply melt your chocolate and pour it onto a large baking pan that you’ve lined with buttered aluminum foil.
 While the chocolate is still soft, add in all the candy of your choice.
 Sweet chocolates, salty pretzels, even cookies, and nuts, are all welcome on your candy bark—just be sure to crumble them into bite-sized pieces for easy snacking.
 Then let your bark stand for one hour or pop it into the fridge, break it apart, and enjoy!